International Gendarmerie: Mission

-When thousands of rebels surrounded Shijak on May 17, only 10 km from Durrës, Essad Pasha was accused of fomenting the revolt against William of Wied.
-He was exiled to Italy on May 20, without trial.
+When thousands of rebels surrounded Shijak on 17 May, only 10 km from Durrës, Essad Pasha was accused of fomenting the revolt against William of Wied.
+He was exiled to Italy on 20 May without trial.

 The revolt intensified after Essad's exile.
 In order to gain support from the 1,000 Mirdita Catholic paid volunteers from the northern mountains, Prince of Wied appointed their leader, Prênk Bibë Doda, as foreign minister.
 Isa Boletini and his men, mostly from Kosovo, also joined the International Gendarmerie to fight the rebels.
-Dutch gendarmes together with the Mirdita attempted to capture Shijak, but when they engaged on May 23, they were surrounded and captured, along with another expedition from Durrës which attempted to release the captured gendarmes.
+Dutch gendarmes together with the Mirdita attempted to capture Shijak, but when they engaged on 23 May they were surrounded and captured, along with another expedition from Durrës which attempted to release the captured gendarmes.
 Captain Sar did not know that the northern Catholic tribes refused to fight the rebels because General Besa was agreed when the Prince of Wied took over the throne.
 Rebels attacked Durrës, firing on it with light weapons.
 The people in Durrës panicked, and the Prince took his family to shelter in an Italian ship anchored in the bay.

-During the early morning surprise attack, on June 15, 1914, Thomson was shot in the chest (despite the fact that rebels were attacking behind him) and died within a few minutes.
+During the early morning surprise attack, on 15 June 1914, Thomson was shot in the chest (despite the fact that rebels were attacking behind him) and died within a few minutes.
 It is probable that an Italian sniper was responsible.

 Captain Fabius established a volunteer artillery unit.
 According to the Austrian government, the volunteers who bombarded the rebels were recruited by the Albanian Committee in Vienna.
 Till the end of June 1914 Dutch officers were captured by rebels in most of the central Albania.
-They were gradually replaced with officers from Austria-Hungary and Germany, who arrived in Durrës on July 4.
-On July 27, 1914 Colonel De Veer officially tendered the officers' resignations.
-Soon the First World War broke out and by August 4 most of the officers had returned home.
-The rebels captured Berat on July 12 and Vlore, without fight, on August 21.
-The last two captured officers (Verhulst and Reimers) were released on September 19, 1914.
+They were gradually replaced with officers from Austria-Hungary and Germany, who arrived in Durrës on 4 July.
+On 27 July 1914 Colonel De Veer officially tendered the officers' resignations.
+Soon the First World War broke out, and by 4 August most of the officers had returned home.
+The rebels captured Berat on 12 July and Vlore, without fight, on 21 August.
+The last two captured officers (Verhulst and Reimers) were released on 13 September 1914.

 End of the Mission

 In autumn 1914 Essad Pasha accepted an invitation from the Senate of Central Albania (established by the rebelling towns in mid and north Albania) to return to Albania to take control.
 His first task was to provide financial backing for his government.
-Therefore, he travelled to Niš, Kingdom of Serbia, where he and Serbian prime minister Pašić signed a secret treaty of Serbian-Albanian alliance on September 17.
+Therefore, he travelled to Niš, Kingdom of Serbia, where he and Serbian prime minister Pašić signed a secret treaty of Serbian-Albanian alliance on 17 September.
 In October 1914 Essad Pasha returned to Albania.
 With Italian and Serbian financial backing he established armed forces in Dibër and captured the interior and Durrës at the beginning of October, without a fight.